Latest COVID-19 Update: August 31, 2020

 2. How will I know when my textbook has been shipped?

-For Spring and Summer virtual courses, textbooks will be shipped to your home address, if possible.
-For all other courses or textbook orders, including licensing kits, we will ship to the address indicated in the order.
+For all textbook orders we will ship to the address indicated in the order.
 We cannot redirect mail or modify the shipping address after your order is submitted.

 1. What are the National Study Sessions?